 Heavy rainfall and flooding may cause some drinking water from private wells to become unsafe.
-The Escambia County Health Department urges the following precautions:
+The Florida Department of Health in Escambia County urges the following precautions:

-- If you are unsure about the impact of flooding on your well water, either use bottled water, or boil or disinfect all the water you use for drinking, making beverages, cooking, brushing your teeth, washing dishes and washing areas of the skin that have been cut or injured. - If your well has been flooded, please call the Escambia County Health Department at (850) 595-6500 for information on how to sample your water and where to bring the sample for bacteriological testing.
+- · If you are unsure about the impact of flooding on your well water, either use bottled water, or boil or disinfect all the water you use for drinking, making beverages. cooking, brushing your teeth, washing dishes and washing areas of the skin that have been cut or injured. - · If your well has been flooded, please call The Florida Department of Health in Escambia County at (850) 595-6500 for information on how to sample your water and where to bring the sample for bacteriological testing.